sahadipayan/SecRT-LLM/README.md

 # SecRT-LLM
 Hardware Vulnerability Detection Framework Using Large Language Model

-SecRT-LLM is a GUI-based framework designed to detect hardware security vulnerabilities in Verilog designs using Large Language Models (LLMs).
+SecRT-LLM is a framework designed to detect hardware security vulnerabilities in Verilog designs using Large Language Models (LLMs).
 It allows users to upload their design files, select specific vulnerabilities, and use state-of-the-art LLMs like GPT-4 to analyze and report potential issues.

 ---